skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 <div class="document">
 **Part XIII: The Truth Revealed**

-*Few of the scribes of Mer Tesoro have the wit to translate this work as I have written it, and fewer still would bother to translate a work of history that could be read more plainly elsewhere.
+*Few of the scribes of Mar Tesaro have the wit to translate this work as I have written it, and fewer still would bother to translate a work of history that could be read more plainly elsewhere.
 Therefore you the reader are both a scholar, and an outsider not yet tainted by the